-The RouteYou-platform will make a clear reference to the original route.
+The RouteYou platform will make a clear reference to the original route.
 The description of the derived route starts with a link to the original route.
-That has a very positive effect on the original route to be found as well by the users as by bots.
-And it gets a better score SEO-wise, so it comes higher up in the ranking of search engines.
-So it's great if you or somebody else uses your route to make a derived route from it.
+That has a very positive effect on the original route, as it allows it to be found by the users as easily as by bots.
+Also, it gets a better score SEO-wise, so it comes higher up in the rankings on search engines.
+So, it is always a good thing if you or somebody else uses your route to create a derived route.
 If you don't want this, you can make your route private (see below).

-The original route can go along paths or ways with one-way traffic.
-When you invert the route RouteYou gives you a detour or alternative way or path to avoid the one-way traffic way.
-That's why the inverted route can be shorter or longer then the original route.
+The original route may go along paths or roads that only allow one-way traffic.
+When you invert the route, RouteYou gives you a detour or alternative road or path avoiding the one-way traffic system.
+That's why the inverted route might be shorter or longer than the original route.

-Remark: The one-way traffic often depends on the way you go throug it: walking, cycling, motorized, on a horse, ...
-When inverting a route RouteYou looks to the routing type that is used to make that route.
-Eg: Inverting a (part of a) route that was planned using "Cycling nicest", RouteYou take care of all one-way traffic roads for cyclists.
+Remark: The enforcement of a one-way traffic system often depends on the method of transport used to travel along it: walking, cycling, motorised, on a horse, etc. When inverting a route, RouteYou looks at the routing type that was used to make that route.
+For example, when inverting part of a route that was planned using ‘Cycling nicest’, RouteYou takes care of all one-way traffic roads for cyclists.

 Yes.
-But we enforce a clear reference in the description to the original route, so we respect the work of the original author/organization.
-On top of that, we enforce a low quality score on the derived route, so the original route pops up first in searches and list.
-If you want your derived route to get a higher score, you can request this following the procedure explained here.
+But we enforce a clear reference to the original route in the description, so that we respect the work of the original author/organisation.
+On top of that, we enforce a low quality score on the derived route, so the original route pops up first in searches and lists.
+If you want your derived route to get a higher score, you can request this by using the procedure explained here.

 There are two main reasons: